 On this page:

 Symptoms of non-Hodgkin lymphoma

-- A painless swelling in the lymph nodes, in your neck, armpit or groin.
+- A painless swelling in the lymph nodes in one area of the body, for example, in your neck, armpit or groin.
 These lumps may come and go.

 - Night sweats – these can be drenching

 Lymphoma symptoms in other areas of the body

 You can have lymphoma diagnosed in other areas of your body, for example, your stomach, bowel, skin or brain.
 In these cases the symptoms can be quite different.
 For example:

 - Lymphoma in your bowel or stomach: Abdominal pain, diarrhoea or indigestion

 - Lymphoma in your chest area: Cough or difficulty swallowing